Know Before You Go

 Glucose testing that checks blood sugar levels and tests that determine your cholesterol, triglycerides, and high-density lipoprotein (HDL) levels usually require fasting.
 Other lab tests may require fasting, which is why you should ask your doctor.
-If you think fasting might be a problem for you, schedule your appointment for the early morning and bring a snack for after the appointment.
+If you think fasting might be a problem for you, visit our patient center in the early morning and bring a snack for after you had your blood drawn.

 I have a question about my results.
 What should I do?

-You should talk to the healthcare profesional who ordered the test.
+You should talk to the healthcare professional l who ordered the test.
 This person will have the most complete picture of your health based on your physical exam, medical history and the results of your lab tests.

 For more information on laboratory testing visit labtestsonline.org.